 To be vaporized, a drug needs to be stable enough to evaporate before it reacts to the oxygen in the air around it.
 This means smaller molecules tend to vape more easily than larger ones.

 Many drugs are not easy to vape because they are sold as salts.
 The tight molecule bonding of drugs in their chemical salt form makes it more difficult for them to break apart.
 But that doesn’t mean it’s impossible.
 Dissolving the drugs into a liquid can help to separate the molecules before they are heated.

-Methamphetamine is a small molecule and evaporates easily.
+Methamphetamine is a small molecule that evaporates easily.
 But the dangers of the drug don’t go away just because the drug form has been changed.
-It’s important to remember that the properties of any particular drug that get you high and damage your health remain after vaping takes place.
+It’s important to remember that the properties of any particular drug that gets you high and damages your health remain after vaping take place.